ninest/swipeable_card/example/README.md

 To do this, you can use the `Tranform` widgets to rotate the cards by a randomly generated angle, or even change the offset.

 ### 2. Disable users from swiping cards
-If you do need to disable a card, wrap `SwipeableWidget` with `IgnorePointed`.
+If you do need to disable a card, wrap `SwipeableWidget` with `IgnorePointer`.
 Check out [this video](https://www.youtube.com/watch?v=qV9pqHWxYgI) for more information.